ROSMicroPy/ROSMicroPy/docs/rclpy-guide.md

-# rclpy-Style Programming
+# rclpy Programming

-The `components/libROSMicroPy/py/rclpy` package provides a small compatibility layer for writing MicroPython programs that resemble standard ROS 2 `rclpy` examples.
+The `components/libROSMicroPy/py/rclpy` package is the primary user-facing API for ROSMicroPy applications.
+It is frozen into the firmware image with ROSMicroPy, so from an application writer's point of view it is the native way to write ROSMicroPy nodes.

-It is not a full desktop `rclpy` implementation.
-It maps the common node, publisher, subscriber, logger, timer, init, and spin calls onto ROSMicroPy native functions.
+The goal is practical portability: take a ROS 2 `rclpy` app from your computer and run it on a ROSMicroPy node with minimal changes.
+ROSMicroPy currently implements the common node, publisher, subscriber, logger, timer, init, and spin calls used by small embedded nodes.

 ## Default Example Configuration